darunbjork/Python-Web-Development-Course/LearningJournal.md

 Reflections
 This exercise highlighted the importance of planning and testing when working with models and databases in Django.
 Writing tests early in the development process is crucial for catching potential issues before they become bigger problems.

+---

+Exercise 2.4: Django Views and Templates

+### Objective

+The objective of Exercise 2.4 is to implement views and templates in the Recipe Application, creating a custom homepage that users see when they visit the site.
+This exercise helped me better understand the "V" and "T" components of Django's MVT architecture.

+### What I Learned

+1. **Views in Django**:

+   - I learned how to create function-based views (FBVs) in Django.
+   - Views are essential for handling the logic required to display pages and interact with data.

+2. **Templates in Django**:

+   - Templates allow the separation of HTML code from Python logic.
+   - I learned how to create and manage templates in Django, and how to link them with views to generate dynamic content.

+3. **Static Files**:

+   - I learned to include static files, like CSS, to enhance the appearance of the web pages.
+   - The `static` template tag is used to link CSS files to the HTML templates.

+4. **URL Mapping**:
+   - I learned how to map URLs to specific views, which is essential for directing users to the right pages.

+### Challenges

+- Initially, I encountered an error related to missing or improperly loaded static files.
+I resolved it by ensuring that the static files were correctly linked and that the `staticfiles` app was not duplicated in the `INSTALLED_APPS` section.

+- Another challenge was organizing the templates and static files in a way that made sense within the Django app structure.
+I had to make sure the paths were correct and that Django could locate the necessary files.

+### Accomplishments

+- Successfully created a custom homepage for the Recipe Application.
+- Applied CSS styling to enhance the user interface.
+- Mapped the homepage view to the root URL, allowing users to access it easily.

+### Next Steps

+- The next exercise will likely focus on creating more views and templates, including forms and dynamic content, to interact with the database.
+- I plan to experiment with more advanced CSS techniques to improve the overall look and feel of the application.
+- I will continue to refine my understanding of Django's template language and explore how to make the pages more interactive.

+### Reflection

+This exercise was a valuable experience in understanding the importance of views and templates in Django.
+It highlighted the need for careful organization of files and thoughtful design of URLs to create a seamless user experience.
+I feel more confident in working with Django's front-end components and look forward to expanding these skills in the upcoming exercises.